mgunter-pivotal/pcf-hugo-workshop/content/post/lab-1.md

     On Windows

     ````bash
-    notepad.exe manifest.service
+    wordpad.exe manifest.service
     ````

 3. Set the name of the app, the amount of memory, the number of instances, and the path to the .jar file.
-*Be sure to name your application '<studentXX>-cities-service' e.g. student1-cities-service *
+*Be sure to name your application '<YOUR INITIALS>-cities-service' e.g. rr-cities-service *
-4. Add the services binding `<studentXX>-cities-db` to your deployment manifest for cities-service .
+4. Add the services binding `<YOUR INITIALS>-cities-db` to your deployment manifest for cities-service .
 5. Test your manifest by re-pushing your app with no parameters:

     ````bash